Self-Serve File Import

 - Import Preview displays the data that will be imported for validation prior to importing

-Note: Please reach out to your CSM for access to the Self-Serve File Import tool.
+Note: Please reach out to your CSM if you would like to import Contract data using the Self-Serve File Import tool.

 File imports require careful preparation of data to avoid updating or replacing unintended data.
 Each row in the file represents a ‘record’ in ClientSuccess and requires a reliable and unique key (or set of keys) to match existing records in ClientSuccess.
 Where a match exists the record in ClientSuccess will be updated with the fields included in the file.
 Where a match does not exist a new record will be created in the system using the fields included in the file.